 In the roast category, there are 4 standard options.
 I will list them in order of their popularity.
 Rump Roasts, Sirloin Tip Roasts, Chuck Roasts, and Arm Roasts.
 If you REALLY like lots of beef roasts you might want to do all 4 types.
 Or if you just want the better ones you might go with the chuck roast, sirloin tip roast, and the rump roast.
 Whatever you do not want as roast will be put into burger.

 In the steak category, most people want the prime steaks which are the Rib-eye steak, the Sirloin steaks, and the T-Bone steaks.
-Our standard thickness is about 3/4 inch on those steaks, but you can tell us how thick YOU want us to cut YOURS.
+Our standard steak thickness is 3/4 inch.
+Tell us how thick YOU want us to cut YOURS.
 If you want top sirloin, New York strips, or filet mignon we can do that for you.
 Just keep in mind that those are simply the boneless version of the Sirloin Steak & T-Bone Steak.
-So if you want filet mignon you are sacrificing your T-Bones… I hope that makes sense.
+With the result that, choosing filet mignon means you will be sacrificing your T-Bones.

-In the burger Category, most folks get their ground beef fat ratio at about 80/20 and packed in 1 lb chubs. (actual weight is about 1.4 lbs each) If you want your burger leaner, like 90/10 we can try to do that, but if you want it lean like that you might be better off buying one of our grass fed beef.
+In the burger Category, most folks get their ground beef fat ratio at about 80/20 and packed in 1 lb chubs. (actual weight is about 1.2 lbs. each) If you want your burger leaner, like 90/10 we can try to do that, but if you want it lean like that you might be better off buying one of our grass fed beef.
 They tend to be leaner.
-If you are going with grain fed beef I would recommend the 80/20 fat ratio… but we will try to accommodate your preferences.
+With grain fed beef, we recommend the 80/20 fat ratio.
+Nevertheless, we will try to accommodate your preferences.
 Our fat ratios are approximates.
-We also offer 2 lb chubs for burger if you prefer a larger amount in each bag.
-If you want some of your burger done into patties, we vacuum pack them with four per pack.
-NOTE: Patties will cost extra, 40 cents per lb with at 20 lb minimum.
+Burger Patties are an extra charge.
+Patty size is quarter pound with four patties per pack.
+Must be remembered that patties will cost an extra $1 per lb. with at 30 lb. minimum.

-Packaging: We vacuum pack all the roasts and steaks, but the burger will be stuffed in burger chubs/ bags as you can see in the photo above.
+We vacuum pack all the roasts and steaks, but the burger will be stuffed in burger chubs/ bags as you can see in the photos above.

 If you’re looking for a great deal on grain-fed beef, give us here at Showalter’s a call, and let us prove to your taste buds the difference in quality and flavor!